Lifelong learning: Libraries in the United States

+Definition

+Lifelong learning has been defined as "all learning activity undertaken throughout life, with the aim of improving knowledge, skills and competences within a personal, civic, social and/or employment-related perspective".
+It is often considered learning that occurs after the formal education years of childhood and into adulthood.
+It is sought out naturally through life experiences as the learner seeks to gain knowledge for professional or personal reasons.
+These natural experiences can come about on purpose or accidentally.

 Lifelong learning has been described as a process that includes people learning in different contexts.
-These environments do not only include schools but also homes, workplaces, and even locations where people pursue leisure activities.
+These environments do not only include schools but also homes, workplaces, and locations where people pursue leisure activities.
 However, while the learning process can be applied to learners of all ages, there is a focus on adults who are returning to organized learning.
 There are programs based on its framework that address the different needs of learners, such as United Nations' Sustainable Development Goal 4 and the UNESCO Institute for Lifelong Learning, which caters to the needs of the disadvantaged and marginalized learners.

+Lifelong learning is distinguished from the concept of continuing education in the sense that it has a broader scope.
+Unlike the latter, which is oriented towards adult education developed for the needs of schools and industries, this type of learning is concerned with the development of human potential in individuals generally.

+Pedagogy

 Lifelong learning focuses on holistic education and it has two dimensions, namely, lifelong and broad options for learning.
 These indicate learning that integrates traditional education proposals and modern learning opportunities.
-It also entails an emphasis on encouraging people to learn how to learn and to select content, process, and methodologies that pursues self-design and self-perfection.
+It also entails an emphasis on encouraging people to learn how to learn and to select content, process, and methodologies that pursue autodidacticism.
 Some authors highlight that lifelong learning is founded on a different conceptualization of knowledge and its acquisition.
 It is explained not only as the possession of discrete pieces of information or factual knowledge but also as a generalized scheme of making sense of new events, including the use of tactics in order to effectively deal with them.

-Lifelong learning is distinguished from the concept of continuing education in the sense that it has a broader scope.
-Unlike the latter, which is oriented towards adult education developed for the needs of schools and industries, this type of learning is concerned with the development of human potential, recognizing each individual's capacity for it.

-Links to theory

-Two theories of particular relevance when considering lifelong learning are cognitivism and constructivism.
-Cognitivism, most notably Gestalt theory, speaks of learning as making sense of the relationship between what is old and what is new.
-Similarly, Constructivist theory states that "knowledge is not passively received from the world or from authoritative sources but constructed by individuals or groups making sense of their experiential worlds".
-Constructivism lends itself well to Lifelong learning as it brings together learning from many different sources including life experiences.